 Digital Banners Plus Can Help You Meet ADA Compliance

-This requirement covers thousands or types of buildings, from hotels and hospitality to schools, public venues, and office/work spaces.
+This requirement covers thousands or types of buildings, from hotels and stores to schools, public venues, and office spaces.

 ADA signs need to be posted in a way that’s easy to be touched by the blind.
 They also need to be conveniently placed, so that sighted people can see them when they need to.

-All signs do not have to be ADA compliant, though.
+Not all signs have to be ADA compliant, though.
 Any signs that you post for marketing or advertising reasons, company name or logo signs, and temporary signs don’t have to meet ADA requirements.

 The ADA signage requirements govern signs that tell people about rooms in a building or the functions of certain spaces, or that let people know about accessibility (such as the sign for a wheelchair-accessible bathroom).

 - 703.2.2 CASE – Characters shall be uppercase.